millsoper/SoundCrowd/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
+- [ ] Follow streams of favorite users or tags
-- [ ] Pagination / infinite scroll for Recordings Index
+- [ ] Pagination / infinite scroll for Recordings Index/Stream
 - [ ] Make Comments at specific junctures in Recordings
 - [ ] Make Comments searchable by blocks of text
+- [ ] Exchange messages with other users

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md